Note: By applying to this position your application is automatically submitted to the following locations: Mountain View, CA, USA; San Bruno, CA, USA

 By applying for this role, you will be considered for the below areas:

 Contracts, Products and Agreements: The team provides consultation in relation to services agreements and provides guidance when Google launches a new product.
+This position would specifically be supporting VR.
 You may be involved in drafting agreements, processing and negotiating NDAs, and supporting due diligence for Product launches.

 Note: Individuals applying for this position will not be eligible for immigration sponsorship.

 20th century laws don't always solve 21st century problems, and Google Legal crafts innovative approaches for handling some of the toughest legal challenges of the information age.
 Whether you're a patent attorney, an intellectual property expert or an engineer headed to law school, Google Legal lets you take on unanswered legal quandaries and create new precedents.
 Our innovative services raise challenging questions that demand creative and practical answers.
 We provide those answers by working at the crossroads of the law and new technology, helping Google build innovative and important products for users around the world.

 Provide exceptional and responsive user support in helping to overcome legal challenges.

 Analyze and lead escalations of urgent requests, liaising with Product, Policy, Communications and Legal teams.
 Balance various legal considerations in order to effectively resolve issues.